The Thinking Behind Revenue First Systems | Rogue Pine

 Question the requirement before you build anything.

-Most systems are overbuilt because nobody stopped to challenge the assumption that created them.
+Systems get overbuilt because nobody stopped to challenge the assumption that created them.

 First Principles